Shark Beach – Calm Harbour Swimming in Nielsen Park

 Getting to Shark Beach

-The best way to get to Sandy Beach is by car, however you can catch public transport.
+The best way to get to Shark Beach is by car, however you can catch public transport.

 To plan your trip, check out Transport NSW website – https://transportnsw.info/trip#/trip